5 Essential Factors for Selecting Your Energy Provider: Make informed decisions on your energy supplier with these key considerations.

-If you live in NSW, VIC, SA or southeast QLD where energy is deregulated, it is possible to save 20% or more on your monthly electricity bill by switching to another energy provider.
+If you live in NSW, VIC, SA, or southeast QLD where energy is deregulated, it is possible to save 20% or more on your monthly electricity bill by switching to another energy provider.

 Choosing the perfect energy company is not easy.
 It can have a huge impact on your comfort, safety, and most of all, your budget.
 Energy retailers these days offer products and services that may look very similar to one another and are really confusing to weigh each pros and cons.
-But there are major factors you can consider to help you wisely choose your next energy provider.
+But there are significant factors you can consider to help you wisely choose your next energy provider.

 Do your own research.
 Read the company’s history and background.
 If you find out that they have been servicing the industry for quite some time, it is a sign that you should consider them.

 When searching for the Best energy company, consider the ones that have a wide range of gas and electricity services and their areas of expertise.

 If they are offering services for different sectors such as residential, commercial, or industrial, this indicates that they are more skilled, experienced, and capable than those who only work with a few sectors.
 You will be more confident and less worried as they can handle all of your energy needs in the present and future.

 There are 4 types of discounts that retailers may give you to save money on your bill.

 Keep in mind as well that rates for shorter-term plans are a little higher compared to long-term.
 So think hard and consider your energy needs before you sign a 6, 12, or 24 months contract.
 In addition, you may be under these 2 types of contracts.
 A lock-in contract is when you have to pay for exit fees while an open contract is free with it

 Another factor to consider is, whether should you sign with a fixed rate or variable rate.